Song and Zhou's estimators of AUC for right-censored time-to-event data

 The summary measure of AUC.

-return matrices of dimensions times
+sens.sh and spec.sh return matrices of dimensions times

-.
+x lpnew + 1.
 The elements of these matrices are the sensitivity and

-specificity estimates for each threshold of lpnew
+specificity estimates for each threshold of lpnew and for each time

-point specified in times
+point specified in times.

 Details

-functions implement the estimators of
+The sens.sh and spec.sh functions implement the estimators of

 time-dependent true and false positive rates proposed by Song and Zhou